Omitting types in logic of metric structures: Forcing and omitting types

 \section{Forcing and omitting types}

-Our study of generic models is motivated by potential applications to operator algebras (see \cite{Fa:Logic}, \cite{FaGoHaSh:Existentially}, \S\ref{S.Uniform} and \S\ref{S.CR}).
-Results related to our results were obtained in \cite{ben2009model} and \cite{eagle2013omitting}, similarly inspired by Keisler's classic~\cite{keisler1973forcing}.
+Our study of generic models is motivated by potential applications to operator algebras (see \cite{Fa:Logic}, \cite{Muenster}, also \S\ref{S.Uniform} and \S\ref{S.CR}).
+Related results were obtained in \cite{ben2009model} and \cite{eagle2013omitting}, similarly inspired by Keisler's classic~\cite{keisler1973forcing}.
 Both of these papers study a version of Keisler's forcing adapted to the infinitary version of the logic of metric structures.
-In the classical situation a type (complete or partial) is omitted in the generic model if and only if it is omissible.
-In the context of logic of metric structures this statement remains true for complete types (by \cite{BYBHU} or Proposition~\ref{P3}) but not for partial types (see Corollary~\ref{C.generically}).
-There are several good sources for model-theoretic forcing in the context of logic of metric structures (\cite{caicedo2014omitting}, \cite{eagle2013omitting}, \cite{ben2009model}, \cite[Appendix A]{goldbring2014kirchberg}).
+In the first-order logic a type (complete or partial) is omitted in a generic model if and only if it is omissible.
+In the logic of metric structures this remains true for complete types (by \cite[Theorem~12.6]{BYBHU} or Theorem~\ref{P3} below) but not for partial types (Theorem~\ref{C.generic}).
+There are several good sources for the metric model-theoretic forcing (\cite{caicedo2014omitting}, \cite{eagle2013omitting}, \cite{ben2009model}, \cite[Appendix A]{goldbring2014kirchberg}, \cite[\S 6]{Muenster}, and \cite{FaGoHaSh:Existentially}).
 Since the present paper is a companion to \cite{Muenster} meant to be self-contained and accessible to non-logicians, we include some of the basics for the reader's convenience.
 The forcing construction described below is also known as the \emph{Henkin construction}.